irzelindo/Deforestation-Exploratin/README.md

 d.
 List all of the countries that were in the 4th quartile (percent forest > 75%) in 2016.

 e.
 How many countries had a percent forestation higher than the United States in 2016?

+Find all answers for this questions on the [*projetc_template*](https://github.com/irzelindo/Deforestation-Exploratin/blob/master/project-template-deforestation-exploration-solution.pdf) or in [*sql_queries.sql*](https://github.com/irzelindo/Deforestation-Exploratin/blob/master/sql_queries.sql) files